 Understanding Compatibility of AR Components

-Not all AR parts are created to work together—and that matters more than most builders realize.
+Not all AR components are created to work together — and that matters more than most builders realize.
 Whether you’re assembling a pistol-caliber carbine, a standard AR-15, or a large-frame AR-10, cross-platform compatibility isn’t guaranteed.
-From receiver dimensions and barrel extensions to bolt carrier group and buffer system differences, each class of AR brings its own design standards and limitations.
-This guide breaks down where compatibility ends and headaches begin—so you can avoid costly mistakes and build with confidence.

 Platform Component Compatibility